cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 [[DISCLAIMER: Multiplicative blinding for ECDSA is known to be NOT be SUF-CMA-secure in the presence of an adversary that controls the blinding value. {{?MSMHI15=DOI.10.1007/978-3-319-30840-1_2}} describes this in the context of related-key attacks.
 This variant may likely be removed in followup versions of this document based on further analysis.]]

 This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as functions implemented on top of an existing {{ECDSA}} implementation.
+BlindKeyGen invokes the key generation routine specified in {{ECDSA}} and outputs only the private key.
 In the descriptions below, let p be the order of the corresponding elliptic curve group used for ECDSA.
 For example, for P-256, p = 115792089210356248762697446949407573529996955224135760342422259061068512044369.

 ## BlindPublicKey and UnblindPublicKey

-BlindPublicKey multiplies the public key pkS by an augmented private key skB yielding a new public key pkR.
-UnblindPublicKey inverts this process by multiplying the input public key by the multiplicative inverse of the augmented skB.
-Augmentation here maps the private key skB to another scalar using hash_to_field as defined in {{Section 5 of ?H2C=I-D.irtf-cfrg-hash-to-curve}}, with DST set to "ECDSA Key Blind", L set to the value corresponding to the target curve, e.g., 48 for P-256 and 72 for P-384, expand_message_xmd with a hash function matching that used for the corresponding digital signature algorithm, and prime modulus equal to
+BlindPublicKey multiplies the public key pkS by an augmented private key bk yielding a new public key pkR.
+UnblindPublicKey inverts this process by multiplying the input public key by the multiplicative inverse of the augmented bk.
+Augmentation here maps the private key bk to another scalar using hash_to_field as defined in {{Section 5 of ?H2C=I-D.irtf-cfrg-hash-to-curve}}, with DST set to "ECDSA Key Blind", L set to the value corresponding to the target curve, e.g., 48 for P-256 and 72 for P-384, expand_message_xmd with a hash function matching that used for the corresponding digital signature algorithm, and prime modulus equal to